-The Michelin man from Michelin, Tony the tiger of Kellogg’s cereal, McDonald's clown and the more recent Panda of the Olympics 2022, are just a few of the recognizable mascots of famous brands.
-How many times have you also seen animations or unique characters on TV that you recognized and immediately associated with the brand?
-This is exactly what a mascot does in brand marketing.
+The Michelin Man from Michelin, Tony the Tiger from Kellogg's cereal, the Clown from McDonald's, and more recently the Panda from the 2022 Olympics are just a few of the recognizable mascots of famous brands.
+Also, how many times have you seen animations or unique characters on TV that you recognized and immediately associated with the brand?
+That's exactly what a mascot does in brand marketing.

 What is a brand mascot?

-A brand mascot, which can be an object, a person, an animal or something completely invented, is a character that strengthens and "humanizes" the brand itself.
-It can amplify your reach and is considered a smart and funny way to make your brand personality and consequently, your marketing, special and unique.
-The mascot can be used in your logo, in your website, in your social media ecc.
+A brand mascot, which can be an object, a person, an animal, or something completely made up, is a character that reinforces and "humanizes" the brand itself.
+It can extend your reach and is considered a smart and fun way to make your brand personality, and therefore your marketing, special and unique.
+The mascot can be used in your logo, on your website, and in your social media.